The Bloom Ferritin Test

 Iron Reserve Max Starter Pack

 Contains 1 Bloom Lab and 10 Bloom Ferritin Tests.

 Requires Bloom App

 Measures iron stores in individuals who suspect to have iron deficiency or iron overload.
-Intended for self-testing and healthcare professional use.
+Intended for healthcare professional use.

 Requires Bloom Lab and Bloom App.